-    - Help with contacting various health and support services
+- help with contacting health and support services

-Crisis shelters also provide services for people who don’t need to stay there
+Crisis shelters also offer services to people who don’t need to live there

 Watch this film about visiting a crisis shelter:

-Staff at crisis shelters have relevant training and/or experience of working with violence and abuse.
-The staff have a duty of confidentiality, which means that they can only disclose your personal information to third parties with your consent, or if there is an immediate risk of someone being harmed.
-Other users of the shelter are not allowed to discuss anything concerning your case with others.
+Staff at crisis shelters have relevant training and/or experience working with violence and abuse.
+The staff have a duty of confidentiality and are therefore not allowed to share any information about you with others, unless you consent to this or if there is an immediate risk of someone being harmed.
+Other residents or users of the shelter are not allowed to discuss anything concerning your case with others.
 Crisis shelters can provide an interpreter when necessary.

 Crisis Shelter Secretariat

-The Crisis Shelter Secretariat is a member organisation for crisis shelters and is also responsible for running ROSA, which works with victims of human trafficking used for the purposes of prostitution.
+The Crisis Shelter Secretariat is a member organisation for the crisis shelters.
+The Secretariat also manages ROSA, which works with victims of human trafficking exploited in prostitution.
 You can read more about the Crisis Shelter Secretariat’s work on its website.